Master of Public Administration

 Duration: 1-2 year full time (subject to eligibility)

-*A Bachelor degree or international equivalent, with at least three years' work experience in a public sector or related environment.
+*A Bachelor degree or international equivalent, with work experience in a public sector or related environment.

 *Applicants with a Bachelor Degree or Graduate Certificate in a cognate discipline may be eligible for 24 units (one semester) of credit.

 *Applicants with a Graduate Diploma or Honours in a cognate discipline may be eligible for 48 units (one year) of credit.

 The Master of Public Administration degree is designed for future leaders of government, civil society and market organisations responsible for pursuing the public interest.
 It integrates theory and practice in enhancing understanding, knowledge and skills essential to the management and leadership of public organisations.
 It will provide you with a deep understanding of the complexities and challenges of organising public action within and across the state, market and civil society.

 The compulsory and elective subjects explore contemporary public issues and dilemmas locally, regionally and globally.
 The emphasis is on key disciplinary and interdisciplinary perspectives on public administration, management and governance, as clustered in terms of people and finance, law and regulation, policy systems, and international governance.
 The aim throughout is to foster debate and provide comparative insights in addressing the dynamics of continuity and change in government and governance.